im-jaz/Akan-name-generator/README.md

 # Akan-name-generator
-aAwebsite that generate's users akan names based on their day,month and year of birth rooted in ghanian culture
+Awebsite that generate's users akan names based on their day,month and year of birth rooted in ghanian culture